MarcSlakey/40k/README.md

+##40k-Pygame.
-Pygame adaptation of the 8th Edition of the Warhammer 40k tabletop game.
+This project is a Pygame adaptation of the 8th Edition of the Warhammer 40k tabletop game.
+To learn more about Pygame, visit [https://www.pygame.org/wiki/about](https://www.pygame.org/wiki/about).

+**Visit the project's GitHub wiki for information on the controls, rules, and more.**

+## Download/Installation Instructions
-Both python and pygame are required to run this program.
-Python 2.7 or newer is recommended.
+**Both python and pygame are required to run this program.**

 To install python, visit https://www.python.org/downloads/.
-To install pygame, use this pip install command in the command line: python3 -m pip install -U pygame --user
+To install pygame, use this pip install command in the command line:
+py -m pip install -U pygame --user
+To install openpyxl, use this pip install command in the command line:
+py -m pip install openpyxl

-Note: "python3" might be "python" or "py" instead depending on your version of python.
+_Note: "py" might be "python" or "python3" instead depending on your version of python._

-Once both are installed, download this entire folder.
+Once all three of those are installed, download the entire folder.
-Change directory to the pygame folder and run main.py.
+Then, in the command line, navigate to the game folder and run main.py.